I am gratified that the truth may finally be coming to light

 Recent revelations that Wyeth directed DesignWrite medical ghostwriters to deliberately deemphasize the links between synthetic hormone replacement therapies and breast cancer in published medical journals are bringing experts in the field of BHRT to answer the question of the purpose for manipulating this data.

-According to an article in The New York Times, since 2002, sales for Wyeth's Premarin family of products have plummeted 50 percent, and have continued to decline over the last several years.
+Since 2002, sales for Wyeth’s Premarin family of products have plummeted 50 percent, and have continued to decline over the last several years.

 Research in the U.S. and around the world supports BHRT as the treatment of choice for menopausal symptoms and conditions of hormone imbalance.
+Studies conducted by Joel Hargrove, M.D. at Vanderbilt Medical University and Abraham Morgentaler, M.D. at Harvard University have found BHRT to be both safe and effective.